lukso-network/docs/docs/learn/expert-guides/universal-profile/extend-profile-functionalities.md

 #### Controlling Value Forwarding to Extensions

 When calling an extension through a UniversalProfile, **in case value was sent along the call**, there's an option to either retain the sent value within the UniversalProfile contract or forward it to the extension contract.
 This choice depends on the intended purpose of the extension.
-In scenarios where a single extension is utilized collectively by multiple users, it might be preferable to keep the value within the UniversalProfile.
-Alternatively, if the extension requires funds to perform specific actions, forwarding the value might be necessary.
+In scenarios where multiple users collectively use a single extension, keeping the value within the UniversalProfile might be preferable.
+Alternatively, forwarding the value might be necessary if the extension requires funds to perform specific actions.

 This behavior is controlled by appending a boolean value to the address stored under the extension's data key for a particular function selector.